 Parameter Description and values Name Alphanumeric string for service identification.
 This is a mandatory field.
 Description Alphanumeric string for service description.
 Encryption Enables or disables encryption for the service.
 If disabled, you can attach any storage resource (encrypted or not) to the service.
-Currently, you must disable encryption for services, using DS8000 storage resources, if you plan to manage them via vWC.
+Flash Enables or disables utilization of a storage resource, located on a flash-based storage resource.
+This can be one of the following storage systems: FlashSystem 900, FlashSystem V9000, Storwize Family.